marbre/iree/RELEASING.md

 project aims to target the most recent version of Python only while building version N-1 for the first year of the lifecycle of the next version.

-Only the Python `iree-compiler` and `iree-runtime` packages are built for Windows.
+Only the Python `iree-compiler` and `iree-base-runtime` packages are built for Windows.

 The release is published even if the Windows build fails.
 When this happens, it